It starts, innocently enough, with homemade jam. Just one jar, then three, then pickles.

 It’s familiar from the few times Shuuichi went to a classmate’s home when he was younger: inviting and cozy and utterly foreign to him.
 He hesitates at the kitchen threshold, not entirely sure where to put himself.

 “Please, take a seat, Natori-kun,” Touko says, steering him into a chair.
-Natsume follows, pausing to hang his coat and bag.
+Natsume follows, pausing to hang his coat and swap his shoes.

 Shuuichi finds himself seated across from Fujiwara Shigeru, who seems only mildly surprised to find strange young man at his dinner table.